wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-13!

+-   !begin-bullet!
--   `show_ansi_colors()` prints all supported colors on the screen.
+    `show_ansi_colors()` prints all supported colors on the screen.

+    !end-bullet!
+-   !begin-bullet!
--   256 colors, on terminals that support it.
+    256 colors, on terminals that support it.

+    !end-bullet!
+-   !begin-bullet!
--   Disable colors on Windows, they are not supported in the default setup.
+    Disable colors on Windows, they are not supported in the default setup.

+    !end-bullet!

 !end-bullets-13!